The 5 things your newsletter must include

 An eye catching picture

-Visuals are always the first thing people see before they start to read your newsletter, a good image/s and good graphics will always catch someones eye and should convey what your newsletters about.
-Remember always make sure your images are relevant to what your talking about.
+Visuals are always the first thing people see before they start to read your newsletter.
+A good image/s and good graphics will catch someone’s eye and should convey what your newsletter is about.

 Example: In our Summer Loving newsletter there was another similar one, where I explained the TLD Loyalty Club.